shtaleghani/Economic_Complexity/README.md

 ![MAXPROX](https://github.com/shtaleghani/economic-complexity/assets/126946750/7408c6bb-3598-43e0-a33b-c707b2f253e8)

-where Π(c) is the set of products with RCA>1 for country c.
+Where Π(c) is the set of products with RCA>1 for country c.

 We collected international trade data from UN-COMTRADE for the years 2014 and 2018 for 164 countries and 1250 products.
 We used the HS 1992 4DIGITS product's classification (see https://comtrade.un.org/data/)